Spiek/redust/README.md

 ## ReCoTeC - Redis Container Templates for C++

-ReCoTeC provides easy plattform intependant access for Qt-C++ applications to access data stored in Redis using C++\-Container-Class-Templates.
+ReCoTeC provides easy plattform intependant access for Qt-C++ applications
+to access data stored in Redis using C++\-Container-Class-Templates.
 All Template Classes are acting as direct proxies to Redis, so nothing is saved or processed locally.

 ### Supported Types
-ReCoTeC are able to handle the following Types as Key or Value type:
+ReCoTeC are able to handle the following types as Key or Value type:
  - All Types which QVariant is able from/to serialize to QByteArray
  - All classes which inherits from google::protobuf::Message
  - Integral Types are able to become serialized into binary or string format